xcore/sc_lib_fixed_point/README.rst

 =================

 A collection of functions, all stored in a single module.
-The function names are suffixed with ``sf`` to denote that these are single precision fixed point functions.
+The function names are suffixed with ``f8_24`` to denote that these are single precision fixed point functions.
 There are some obvious dependencies, mostly on ldexp and frexp.

-Two extra functions, mulsf and divsf perform multiplication and division on fixed point numbers.
+Two extra functions, mulf8_24 and divf8_24 perform multiplication and division on fixed point numbers.

 Known Issues